-The 14 days bird watching tour Uganda, takes you to the prime bird watching spots in Uganda.
-Whilst on this 14 days birdwatching safari in Uganda you will get to visit parks like Bwindi, Queen Elizabeth, Murchison Falls and Lake Mburo.
+The 14 days birding tour Uganda, takes you to the prime bird watching spots in Uganda.
+Whilst on this 14 days birdwatching safari in Uganda you will get to visit parks like Bwindi, Murchison Queen Elizabeth, Murchison Falls and Lake Mburo.
 Watch out for birds like the most sought after shoebill stork, pelicans, sunbirds, cuckoos, and so much more.

 Arrive at the airport to meet the company representatives who will transfer you to your hotel Overnight at Central Inn hotel.

 Day 2: Drive to Transfer to Lake Mburo National park.

 In the morning right after breakfast, you will drive to transfer to Lake Mburo national park.
 Arrive in the afternoon, check in to your hotel and then later in the afternoon go for boat ride on Lake Mburo.
 Overnight at Eagle’s nest

 Spend the whole day searching for birds and you should watch out for the the Red-faced Barbet, that can only be spotted in Lake Mburo.
 Watch out for the Papyrus Yellow Warbler , Brown-chested Lapwing, Abyssinian Ground Hornbill , Carruther’s Cisticola, African-wattled Lapwing, Saddle-billed Stork, Tabora (Long-tailed) Cisticola and the rare shoe bill stork plus the endemic African Finfoot and so much more.
 Lake Mburo national aprk has over 350 different species of birds.
 Overnight at previous lodge.

 Day 4: Transfer to Bwindi.